 Then I’d love to have you fill out this survey for me…(it’s really quick, I promise!)

 We know how important it is to set goals for our business.
-Mompreneurs, we know what to do.
+Mompreneurs and mom bloggers, we know what to do.
 We just oftentimes have trouble following through on the “do” part of the equation (myself included!)

 Successful people set goals.